| Tai Chi

 exercise, and as a means of improving the flow of internal

 energy (chi) within the body.
+Advice for

 Because of Tai Chi's emphasis on